Characterizing User Archetypes and Discussions on Scored.co: Experiments

-Fig.~\ref{fig:transitions} depicts the observed statistically significant transitions, letting us observe several insights from the transitions between archetypes.
-One notable transition is from Benevolent Underdogs to Respected Critics, occurring at a significant rate of 39.23\%.
-Benevolent Underdogs are characterized by positive sentiments and low post scores, typically engaging in supportive and encouraging behaviors.
+Fig.~\ref{fig:transitions} depicts the observed statistically significant transitions.
+One notable transition is from LHL to HLL, occurring at a significant rate of 39.23\%.
+The former ones are characterized by positive sentiments and low post scores, typically engaging in supportive and encouraging behaviors.
 This transition can indicate that even users who start with low recognition can, through consistent positive contributions, build credibility and eventually gain influence within the community.
-Community Heroes, another archetype defined by high trust, joy, and engagement, show a tendency to transition to Benevolent Underdogs or, more rarely, to Positive Provokers.
-The slight shift to Benevolent Underdogs suggests that Community Heroes, despite their initially high engagement and recognition, may sometimes experience a reduction in visibility or engagement, leading them to adopt a more low-profile but still positive role.
+HHL, another archetype defined by high trust, joy, and engagement, show a tendency to transition to LHL or, more rarely, to LHH.
+The slight shift to LHL suggests that HHL, despite their initially high engagement and recognition, may sometimes experience a reduction in visibility or engagement, leading them to adopt a more low-profile but still positive role.
 Also, we observe an occasional drift towards more toxic behaviors.
-Infamous Celebrities, which have high post scores and negative sentiment, exhibit a significant probability of remaining in their contentious roles (13.71\%).
-However, there is also an 11.71\% likelihood of transitioning to Malcontents.
+HLH, which have high post scores and negative sentiment, exhibit a significant probability of remaining in their "contentious" roles (13.71\%).
+However, there is also an 11.71\% likelihood of transitioning to LLH.
 This shift reflects a potential decrease in engagement and influence, where high-profile negative behavior can lead to more discontent and a less active state.
-This transition from Infamous Celebrities to Malcontents suggests a trajectory where persistent negativity can diminish a user's central role within the community.
-Malcontents, who are driven by negative emotions and low post scores, present an interesting case with a substantial 33.29\% chance of becoming Respected Critics.
+This also suggests a trajectory where persistent negativity can diminish a user's central role within the community.
+LLH, who are driven by negative emotions and low post scores, present an interesting case with a substantial 33.29\% chance of shifting into HLL.
 This transition implies that their critical nature can eventually earn them credibility, provided they moderate their toxic behaviors.
-Another significant transition is observed from Quiet Critics to Respected Critics, with a remarkably high probability of 43.29\%.
+Another significant transition is observed from LLL to HLLL, with a remarkably high probability of 43.29\%.